 London Falling by Paul Cornell My rating: 5 of 5 stars I started reading this book and put it aside after the first 30 pages because I was struggling to work out what was going on, wasn’t sure I liked any of the characters and … I just didn’t feel like it was going to work … More Book Review: London Falling

 Feral: Rewilding the Land, the Sea and Human Life by George Monbiot My rating: 5 of 5 stars This is one of the most eye opening books I’ve read this year, on any topic.
 The idea of Re-Wilding isn’t new but the word have come to mean so many different things to so many different … More Book Review: Feral

 The Wolf Wilder by Katherine Rundell My rating: 5 of 5 stars It may be billed as a children’s book but writing like this transcends age.
 I completely lost myself in the story and the lyrical writing and, having inhaled it all in one sitting, I’m now reading it again trying to work out how … More Book Review: The Wolf Wilder

 Yes, that’s right, I can now officially put Published in front of Authoress in my bio (well I could if I had room) because my Sherlock Holmes and Dr John Watson short story Tales from the Riverbank has been published in the anthology A Murmuring of Bees, the latest offering from Improbable Press.
 Look at how lovely it … More “A Murmuring of Bees” makes a Publishing First for me!

 Magnus Chase and the Sword of Summer (Book 1) by Rick Riordan My rating: 4 of 5 stars Having done the Greek Gods and the Egyptian Gods, Rick Riordan has now turned his attention to Norse Gods.

 A Pride of Poppies by Julie Bozza My rating: 4 of 5 stars Quite often the blurb for a book exaggerates, or offers a promise that the words inside simply do not deliver.
 I am pleased to say that, in the case of A Pride of Poppies, the stories within do much, much more.
-Each … Continue reading Book Review: A Pride of Poppies

 Callsign Hades by Patrick Bury My rating: 5 of 5 stars This book is the very powerful, and at times uncomfortable, story of Patrick Bury’s journey through officer training at Sandhurst, into the Royal Irish Regiment and then out to Afghanistan in 2008 in command of 7 Platoon, Ranger Company, who were stationed in F.O.B … More Book Review: Callsign Hades